By Louise Baltruschat Hollis

 Image by Camilla Andrea Photography

-For a pretty wedding theme think about using delicate colours; pastels and metallics work particularly well in this wedding theme.
-Wedding flowers can add a lot of pretty, as well as floral stationery, intricate wedding dress fabrics and twinkling wedding lighting.
+For a pretty wedding theme think about using delicate colours; pastels and metallics work well in this wedding theme.
+Wedding flowers can add a lot of pretty, as can floral stationery, intricate wedding dress fabrics and twinkling wedding lighting.

 Image by Honey and the Moon Photography